code-and-effect/effective_datatables/README.md

 ```

 You can also set custom search and sort on a per-column basis.
 See Advanced Search and Sort below.

+If the column name matches a `belongs_to`, `has_many` or other association on your collection class, like `col :user`, the column will be created as a resource column.

+A resource column will try to link to the show/edit/destroy actions of its objects, based on permissions and routes.
+You can alter this behaviour with the `action:` variable.

+You can also use the joined syntax, `col 'user.email'` to create a column for just this one field.

+This feature is only working with `belongs_to` and you need to add the `.joins(:user)` to the collection do ... end block yourself.

 ### val